yorkulibraries/yudl-map/metadata-input-guidelines/creators-contributors.md

 Persons, agencies, or organizations primarily responsible for creating or contributing the intellectual content of the object.

+# How the Creators and Contributors field works in the metadata form

+* Complex field parts:
+  * Relationship Type
+    * Dropdown
+  * Creator
+    * Autocomplete text field
+* Repeatable
+* Not required

 # Where can the creator information be found?

 Creators include any person, company, organization that was centrally involved in creating the item and may be found on: